asmod3ous/gear-tool/README.md

 Use a Fribbel's optimizer export to evaluate your level account.

-Step 1 : Save a .json from save/import tab of the optimizer Step 2 : Select a player you want to compare (in process), thanks to Anl, Lusira and Jenazad.
+Step 1 : Save a .json from save/import tab of the optimizer Step 2 : Select a player you want to compare (in process), thanks to Anl, Lusira, Jenazad and dZanderr.
 Step 3 : Upload the .json (not stored on anyway)
 Step 4 : Press the "Import Button"
 ## Appendix